 The surname Nayler was first found in Gloucestershire where they held a family seat from very early times.
 There is an early record of Stephen le Nailere in 1231 in the Patent Rolls of London.

-Important Dates for the Nayler family
+Early History of the Nayler family

 This web page shows only a small excerpt of our Nayler research.
 Another 65 words (5 lines of text) covering the years 1273, 1616, 1660, 1822 and 1831 are included under the topic Early Nayler History in all our PDF Extended History products and printed products wherever possible.